iwd32900/recipes/recipes/beautiful-buns.md

 * 4 T butter, sliced or softened

 For 12 cinnamon rolls in a 9x13 pan, bake __ minutes at convection 350 F.

+---

+For Texas-style kolaches, divide dough into 24 balls.
+Flatten each ball and wrap around one mini cocktail sausage and 1/4 slice of American cheese.
+That means you'll need:

+* 24 mini cocktail smoked beef sausages, such as Li'l Smokies (10 oz package)
+* 6 slices American cheese

+Bake for 12 minutes at convection 350 F.